GTNewHorizons/GTNH-Dev-Doc/src/content/docs/minecraft-forge-internals/nbt-schema.md

 ## Validate after reading

-Treat saved input as old and potentially inconsistent:
+Treat NBT from worlds, items, commands, and packets as potentially malformed or from an older schema.
+Reject it or load a defined fallback instead of crashing or leaving partially initialized state:

 - Clamp values to the range the current implementation accepts.
 - Reconcile fields that are now mutually exclusive.